 message property

 A threadFlow object MAY contain a property named message whose value is a message object (§3.11) relevant to the thread flow.

+initialState property

+A threadFlow object MAY contain a property named initialState whose value is an object (§3.6) each of whose properties is a string that represents the value of a relevant expression prior to the first location in the thread flow.
+This property, together with threadFlowLocation.state (§3.37.7), enables a SARIF viewer to present a debugger-like “watch window” experience as the user traverses a thread flow.

+This property SHOULD NOT include expressions whose value remains constant throughout the thread flow.
+Such values SHOULD be stored in the immutableState property (§3.29.5).

+For details of how properties within a “state” object are represented, see EXAMPLE 1 in §3.37.7.

+immutableState property

+A threadFlow object MAY contain a property named immutableState whose value is an object (§3.6) each of whose properties is a string that represents the value of a relevant expression that remains constant throughout the thread flow.

+EXAMPLE: In this example, immutableState holds the values of the HTTP headers of the web request that caused the thread flow.
+Note that, although the property names in this example contain slashes, the property names are not formally specified as being hierarchical strings (§3.5.4).

+{ # A threadFlow object.

+"immutableState": {

+"Headers/Host": "www.example.com",

+"Headers/Accept-Language": "en-US",

+"Headers/Pragma": "no-cached"

+}

+}

 locations property

 A threadFlow object SHALL contain a property named locations whose value is an array of one or more threadFlowLocation objects (§3.37).
 Each element of the array SHALL represent a single location visited by the tool in the course of producing the result.
 This array does not need to include every location visited by the tool, but the elements that are present SHALL occur in the execution order that demonstrates the problem.
 The elements do need to be unique within the array.